You can now take online burlesque and sexy dance classes at this Sydney studio

 For an added level of accessibility, all of the online classes are subtitled.
 Studio owner Katia, who is deaf as well as being an experienced professional showgirl, teaches the Flow & Sparkle class in Auslan.

 The video packs are available from April 20, and can be pre-purchased before this date.
-You have unlimited access to the videos from the Monday after purchase.
+You have unlimited access to the videos for four weeks from the Monday after purchase.
 Time to take your isolation to fabulous new places.